w3c/json-ld-api/tests/README.md

   For *NegativeEvaluationTests*, the result is the expected HTTP status.
 Options may be present to describe the intended HTTP behavior:
   * _accept_: The HTTP _Accept_ header value.

+  Options may be present to describe the intended HTTP behavior:
+  * _contentType_: Content-Type of the returned HTTP payload, defaults to the appropriate type for the _input_ suffix.
+  * _httpAccept_: The HTTP _Accept_ header value.
+  * _httpLink_: The HTTP _Link_ header value.

 Unless `processingMode` is set explicitly in a test entry, `processingMode` is compatible with both `json-ld-1.0` and `json-ld-1.1`.